+There are specific faculty at each of the three campuses presently participating who will help students with the certificate.
+See a list of participating faculty.
 It is essential for students to begin working with their campus representatives early on in their studies.

 No. At this time the certificate is available only to Amherst College, Hampshire College and Mount Holyoke College students.

 Yes.
-Elective concentration areas are: 1) Agriculture and Food Systems, 2) Energy, Climate, and Water, 3) Culture, History, and Representation, 4) Politics and Policy, and 5) Green Infrastructure, Design, and Technology.
+Elective concentration areas are: 1) Agriculture and Food Systems, 2) Energy, Climate and Water, 3) Culture, History and Representation, 4) Politics and Policy, and 5) Green Infrastructure, Design and Technology.

 No. Students must also complete an internship or independent research project that addresses a real world problem related to sustainability.